AzizKABA/AndroidFlightInstrument/README.md

 /*********************************************************************************************************************************************/

-Some screenshots from different designs:
+Some screenshots from different designs: (please click for real size)

 ![1 (1)](https://user-images.githubusercontent.com/67108816/124583334-9c43a080-de5b-11eb-93cd-a1c96c9646be.jpg)